Elstree: Synagogues

 Elstree was home to Ohr Yisrael Synagogue, an Orthodox synagogue with affiliation to the Federation of Synagogues.
 However, the synagogue's present location is just within Borehamwood.
 The village currently sports two synagogues: The Shtiebel, an ultra-orthodox synagogue, and The Liberal Synagogue Elstree, just south of St. Nicholas' Church.
 According to census data, Elstree's population, including the Deacon's Hill area, was 36.0% Jewish, making it the only settlement with a Jewish plurality in the UK (the Christian population comprised 32.4% of the population).
-There is also 2 United Synagogue shuls in the area.
-One is on Croxdale road and the other is at Yavneh College, Borehamwood.
+There are also two United Synagogue shuls in the area.
+One is on Croxdale Road and the other is at Yavneh College, Borehamwood.

 Parks

 Aldenham Country Park is both a recreational facility and a breeding centre for rare livestock.
 Section 15 of the London Loop walk passes by.
 In 1873 nearby Tykes Water stream was dammed to create Tykes Water lake.
 Tykes Water Bridge features in the open credits to the Peter Cushing and Christopher Lee film, Dracula A.D.
 1972, and used in several episodes of the Diana Rigg and Linda Thorson seasons of The Avengers, including the final Thorson opening titles.

 It also features in the film Mosquito Squadron.